zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ld   [hl], ENTITY_OPT1_IS_BOSS|ENTITY_OPT1_SWORD_CLINK_OFF|ENTITY_OPT1_IMMUNE_WATER_PIT
 ```

-## Dialog lines
+## 👥 Dialog lines attribution

 A disassembled game is a great tool for fan-translations.
 Compared to ROM hacking, the script is easier to edit, and doesn't require to relocate text pointers manually.
 Plus any language-specific features can be hacked in relatively easily.

-So it's no surprise that a handful of fan-translations started popping up (there are working progress in spanish, norwegian and toki-pona).
+So it's no surprise that a handful of fan-translations started popping up ([as seen in the next section](#-powering-rom-hacks)).

 Each translation has to go through the whole dialog files.
 However, in these files, the dialogs are unordered, and out of context: there are no indication about where a specific dialog line or text is used.
 And looking up the dialog reference in the code doesn't always work (because of dialog identifiers generated dynamically).